 - Dos Ojos is all about rock formations and a cavern experience

-If you don’t want to hire a car, you can try to get to the cenotes using an ADO, but the easiest way is joining a tour that will take you to the best cenotes.
-Viator* offers a selection of different tours that you can book online.
+If you don’t want to hire a car, you can try to get to the cenotes using an ADO, but the easiest way is to join a tour that will take you to the best cenotes.

 Why are cenotes special?

 The Yucatan Peninsula history and culture would have been very different without the cenotes.
 In this very flat region, they are the only source of water in the jungle.
-For the Mayans, they were sacred and represented the entrance to where their gods live, and to where their spirits go after death.
+For the Mayans, the caves were sacred and represented the entrance to where their gods lived, and to where their spirits go after death.

-From a snorkeler’s point of view, they provide incredibly clear water.
+From a snorkeler’s point of view, the cenotes provide incredibly clear water.
 Maybe the clearest water you’ll ever snorkel in.

 11km from Tulum